Kpokc/bouquet/README.md

     1. Copy link of a post.

 - ####  Admin/Site Owner
-    1. As a site owner I want to read all the recipe.
+    1. As a site owner I want to read all the posts.
-    1. As a site owner I want to add, edit and delete my recipe.
+    1. As a site owner I want to add, edit and delete my posts.
-    1. As a site owner I can delete others recipe from mongo DB.
+    1. As a site owner I can delete others posts from mongo DB.
     1. As a site owner I want manage categories.I want to add, edit and delete the category from Mongo DB.
-    1. As a site owner I want to recieve the feedback of users.
+    1. As a site owner I want to receive the feedback of users.
-    1. Copy link of a post.
+    1. Copy link of a post, like, dislike and pin any post.

 - #### User
     1. I want to check the posts without login or sign up on site.
     1. I want to get posts by search option.
     1. I want to contact the site owner by sending message without login or sign up.
     1. I want to request the site owner to add new category.
-    1. Copy link of a post.
+    1. Copy link of a post, like, dislike and pin any post.

 - #### User who wants to post recipe
     1. I want to create mypage by sign up.
-    1. I want to easliy login and check mypage.
+    1. I want to easily login and check mypage.
     1. I want to add new post and available to all users of site.
     1. I want to edit and delete my post or my comment.
     1. I want to pin posts to read them later.